 What’s actually inside it?

 That’s the short list.
-For a full section-by-section walkthrough of all 23 items, our reference page on what an FDD is goes item by item — worth bookmarking once you’re ready to read one for real.
+For a full walkthrough of all 23 items, with the commercial read on each, see our item-by-item reference.
 And for a practical triage order through the eight items above, see the key sections to review in an FDD.

 Why is the FDD genuinely important?